Matt Martin (ice hockey, born 1989): Personal life

 Martin is married to Sydney Esiason, the daughter of former NFL player Boomer Esiason.
-On March 18, 2018, Martin and Esiason announced their engagement via Twitter.
-They married on June 29, 2019.
-The couple has one daughter, Windsor, born July 14, 2020.
+The couple has two daughters and two sons.

-He has an older brother who also played hockey and encouraged him to get involved in the sport.
+Martin has an older brother who also played hockey and encouraged him to get involved in the sport.

 In the summer of 2015, Martin started the Matt Martin Foundation to raise money for causes such as NYPD Widows and Children’s Fund, the Association for Children with Down Syndrome, the Boomer Esiason Foundation for Cystic Fibrosis and the Islanders Children’s Foundation.
 In 2016, Martin was named a finalist for the NHL Foundation Player Award due to his involvement in the community and charity work.